.

-Alpha-1 antitrypsin deficiency (AATD) is a genetic condition which can cause lung, liver, and skin disease.
-There are an estimated 3,000 people with severe Alpha- 1 (ZZ) and 250,000 with moderate Alpha-1 (MZ) on the island of Ireland.
-Alpha-1 most often leads to chronic obstructive pulmonary disease (COPD) and people with Alpha-1 should avoid smoking at all costs.
+Alpha-1 antitrypsin deficiency (AATD) is a genetic condition which can cause lung, liver, and (rarely) skin disease.
+There are an estimated 3,000 people with severe Alpha- 1 (ZZ type) and 260,000 with moderate Alpha-1 (MZ or SZ type) on the island of Ireland.
+Alpha-1 most often leads to chronic obstructive pulmonary disease (COPD) and people with Alpha-1 should avoid smoking or vaping at all costs.

-In 2016 Beaumont Hospital was designated by the HSE and the Department of Health as the National Centre for Excellence in AATD and houses the HSE funded National Targeted Detection (NTD) programme, the only National programme of its type in the world.
-Under this programme, the Beaumont Centre tests for AATD, people with COPD, poorly responsive asthma, liver disease of unknown aetiology, panniculitis, vasculitis, bronchiectasis and people who are first degree relatives of those with AATD.
-To date over 25,000 people have been tested.
+In 2016 Beaumont Hospital was designated as the National Centre of Expertise for AATD by the HSE and the Department of Health.
+Beaumont Hospital houses the HSE- funded National Targeted Detection Programme (NTDP) for AATD, the only National programme of its type in the world.
+Under this programme, the Beaumont Centre, in partnership with the Irish Centre for Genetic Lung Disease at RCSI Beaumont, tests for AATD, people with COPD, poorly responsive asthma, liver disease of unknown aetiology, panniculitis, vasculitis, bronchiectasis and people who are first degree relatives of those with AATD.
+To date over 27,000 people have been tested.
 Over one third have been found to have AATD.
-450 have the most severe ZZ form, 500 have the SZ form and 4,500 have the MZ form in addition to over 100 with very rare forms of AATD.
+550 have the most severe ZZ form, 650 have the SZ form and 6,500 have the MZ form, in addition to over 100 with very rare forms of AATD.
+For more information on the National Centre of Expertise for AATD please see HERE .

-Patients with AATD can be referred by GP’s or Consultants from all over Ireland (including Northern Ireland) to the AATD centre in Beaumont as this is the only centre in Ireland with the expertise to evaluate and monitor patients with AATD.
+Patients with AATD can be referred by GP’s or Consultants from all over Ireland (including Northern Ireland) to the National Centre of Expertise for AATD Centre in Beaumont Hospital as this is the only centre in Ireland with the expertise to evaluate, and monitor patients with AATD.

 Was this page useful?